A Wild Sheep Chase: Characters

-Protagonist- The protagonist of this novel is the typical narrator of Haruki Murakami's stories.
+Protagonist: The protagonist of this novel is the typical narrator of Haruki Murakami's stories.
 He is sent out on a journey to Hokkaido to find a special sheep with a birthmark in the shape of a star.
+In Japanese he is called 僕 (boku), a form of I used by young men and boys.

-The Girlfriend- The protagonist sought her out after seeing a photo of her ears.
+The Girlfriend: The protagonist sought her out after seeing a photo of her ears.
 He has some kind of fascination with her ears.
 She usually covers them with her hair.
 Even though her ears work perfectly fine, she says that they are "blocked" and "dead".
 She joins the protagonist on his journey to find the sheep, but she was driven out of the Rat's residence in Hokkaido by the Sheep Man.

-The Boss- The Boss is one of the people that got possessed by the special sheep.
+The Boss: The Boss is one of the people that got possessed by the special sheep.
 He built an "underground kingdom" after being possessed by the sheep, but he is about to die because of large cyst in his brain after the sheep left him.

-The Secretary- The Boss's secretary is the one who sought out the protagonist and ordered the protagonist to find the special sheep.
+The Secretary: The Boss's secretary is the one who sought out the protagonist and ordered the protagonist to find the special sheep.

-The Chauffeur- The Chauffeur frequently uses the God's telephone number that he received from the Boss.
+The Chauffeur: The Chauffeur frequently uses the God's telephone number that he received from the Boss.
 He also gave the phone number to the protagonist and encouraged him to use it.
 The Chauffeur names the protagonist's nameless cat, Kipper, and becomes the cat's caregiver while the protagonist sets outs on his journey.